Budibase/website/content/blog/updates/2023/june/index.md

 ## Data section improvements

-We have made improvements to our data source creation flow based on user feedback. improvements include:
+We have made improvements to our data source creation flow based on user feedback.
+Improvements include:

 - Automatically pull in worksheets from Google Sheets
 - Select which tables to fetch from your SQL database or Google Sheet